mikenewbuild/mikefallows/posts/adding-vat-to-31-522-shopify-prices-as-quickly-as-possible.md

 ---
 draft: false
-date: 2021-10-20
+date: 2021-10-20T00:00:00.000Z
 layout: layouts/post.njk
-title: Adding VAT to 31,522 Shopify prices as quickly as possible
+title: 'Adding VAT to 31,522 Shopify prices as quickly as possible'
 description: Yay!
 Shopify finally handles tax in a way that's useful for Europeans.
 tags:
   - shopify
   - node
   - javascript
+_template: blog_post
 ---

 I built my first Shopify theme in 2012, and after years of custom-built PHP carts, and third-party self-hosted products, Shopify was a breath of fresh air.
 No servers to worry about, a pleasant templating language in Liquid, great support and an API that gave you advanced capabilities when you needed it.

 ## Shopify and the VAT problem